splunk/docker-logging-plugin/README.md

 Splunk Connect for Docker is a supported open source product.
 Customers with an active Splunk support contract receive Splunk Extension support under the Splunk Support Policy, which can be found at https://www.splunk.com/en_us/legal/splunk-software-support-policy.html.

-Splunk Connect for Docker is not currently supported on Windows.
+See the Docker Engine managed plugin system documentation at https://docs.docker.com/engine/extend/ on support for Microsoft Windows and other platforms.
 See the Prerequisites in this document for more information about system requirements.
-See the Docker Engine Managed Plugin system documentation for information about Docker support for Microsoft Windows and other platforms.

 # Prerequisites
 Before you install Splunk Connect for Docker, make sure your system meets the following minimum prerequisites: